 Cookies can feel like a luxury with gluten intolerance.
 Add to the mix, no processed sugar and dairy, and they go fast in my house.
 I still have tigernut flour to finish, so that makes up a good portion of these cookies.
-Really, any gluten-free flour can be used but expect different cookie consistencies if an alternative is used.

 Chocolate Chip Walnut Cookies

 A nice sweet treat snack: chocolate chip walnut cookies made with oat and tigernut flour base.

 - 1/2 c. oat flour (use rolled oats if making own flour)

 - 3 T. chocolate chips (I used Pashca Organic 85% Cacao Chocolate Chips)